mattias-ek/isopy/docs/refpages/array_functions.rst

     keymax
     keymin
-    add
-    subtract
-    multiply
-    divide
-    power
     arrayfunc

 .. rubric:: Numpy functions

 Isopy arrays are compatible with many numpy functions.
+The functions that have been tested with isopy arrays have been imported into the isopy namespace.
 Numpy functions that have not been tested with isopy arrays will raise a warning the first time they are used.

-The following function will return a list of the name of each numpy function that has been tested with isopy arrays.
+The following function will return a list with the name of each numpy function that has been tested with isopy arrays..

 .. autosummary::
     :toctree: array_functions